KajetanKawalek/Deep-Land/README.md

 # Deep-Land
 Multiplayer Ascii Sidescroller with Procedural Generation, (maybe MMO)

-Originaly a milczarzowy project but now i want to make this into a full blown game.
+Originally a milczarzowy project but now i want to make this into a full blown game.

 Features:
 - Client-Server networking